 No, unlike the World Bank or the International Monetary Fund (IMF), the IEA does not dispense grants or make loans.

 The Governing Board is the main decision-making body of the IEA and is composed of energy ministers or their senior representatives from each member country.
-The Governing Board holds three to four meetings at Director General (or equivalent) level each year, at which it discusses global energy developments, and recent and future of work of the Agency, with the Executive Director and other senior Secretariat staff.
+The Governing Board holds three to four meetings at the Director General (or equivalent) level each year, at which it discusses global energy developments, as well as recent and future of work of the Agency, with the Executive Director and other senior Secretariat staff.
 The outcomes of Governing Board meetings are Conclusions, binding on all member countries.

 How does the voting system work in the IEA?

-The voting system is outlined in Articles 61 and 62 of the IEA constituent document – the Agreement on an International Energy Program (IEP Agreement).
+The voting system is outlined in Articles 61 and 62 of the IEA constituent document, the International Energy Program or IEP Agreement.
 A majority vote is required for all decisions on the management of the IEA Programme of Work, and on procedural questions and recommendations.
 However, majority vote is based on a system of voting weights allocated to each member country.
 Unanimity is required for all other decisions than those for which a majority vote, or a special majority vote, are required.
-The latter is required, for example, for the activation of emergency measures specified in the I.E.P.
-Agreement.
+The latter is required, for example, for the activation of emergency measures specified in the IEP Agreement.

 What is the role of the Standing Groups?

 In addition to the Governing Board, the IEA has several Standing Committees (also known as Standing Groups), made up of member country government officials, which meet several times a year: